 Employment and transfer rate of 100 percent – 90 percent are employed; 10 percent transferred to continue their education.

 In addition to regular college expenses, the student must purchase a probe thermometer, calculator, uniform package, and uniform laundry service from the Alfred State Campus Bookstore.
 Uniforms may cost approximately $360-460, depending on the size ordered.
 The uniform laundry service is approximately $80 per semester.
-All culinary arts students are required to purchase a meal plan.
+All culinary arts students must pay for one meal each day they are in lab; using a meal swipe or paying with cash.
+If not, they will not be allowed in lab and will receive a zero for that session.
+It is recommended commuter students purchase a meal plan; however, they may pay in cash for one meal each day, if they prefer.
 First semester textbooks cost approximately $500 and approximately $100 each succeeding semester.

 Culinary Arts: Baking, Production and Management